RodSoriano/pre-card/README.md

 # Validation Test
-This is a project designed into a two-part system which consist in the back-end API and the front-end APP.
+This is a project designed as a two-part system consisting of the back-end API and the front-end APP.
 The application is a tool for you to validate different types of input of a credit card sent by the end-user.

-The API holds a single POST endpoint
+The API has a single POST endpoint.
 * http://localhost:8000/api/v1/payment

 This enpoint will validate: